michelleconville/oir_events/TESTING.md

 1. Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented')

-This Error appeared in the dev tools, I updated the JS script for messages to close automaticly and this resolved this issue.
+This Error appeared in the dev tools, I updated the JS script for messages to close automatically and this resolved this issue.

 2. Booking tickets - more can be booked than available